aurasphere/scripts/README.md

-# utilities
+# Scripts
-A collection of script and utilities for different purposes.
+A collection of scripts and utilities for different purposes.